 Bride Price

 Bride Price as a violation of human rights

-The payment of Bride Price by men for their wives as demanded by custom from several tribes in Uganda leads men to treat their wives as mere possessions from whom maximum obedience is extracted.
+MIFUMI IS Uganda’s leading campaigner on bride price – the payment of cash or cows by a man to the parents of his bride to secure marriage – a harmful practice that increases women’s risk to violence.
+Bride Price leads men to treat their wives as mere possessions from whom maximum obedience is extracted.
 This gives rise to conditions of inequality between men and women which is prohibited by the Constitution of Uganda, which provides that all persons are equal before the law.
 Bride Price has close links to poverty.
 Young men and their families have to work hard to accumulate the wealth necessary to pay Bride Price.
 Because of grinding poverty, parents and clan members ask for exorbitant sums or commodities as Bride Price.
 Women, especially widows, have now become vulnerable in the face of relatives who want to take away their husbands property and leave them with no support.
 Girls are married off early to raise income for the family.
 The demand for the return of Bride Price by men when a marriage breaks down forces many women to remain in the marriage and endure violence and abuse.
 Demanding refund of Bride Price does not take into account the contribution of the woman to the marriage, the children she has produced and the products of her labour.
 Finally, a sad practice has crept into the custom of Bride Price whereby when a woman dies before Bride Price has been paid, her relatives refuse the burial to take place until it is paid.
 The relatives haggle over Bride Price while the body is laid out in the home.
 This is inhuman and degrading treatment because people have a right to dignity of the person, even in death.

+Bride Price